Nischayabeniwal/password-strength-checker/README.md

 ## 🌐 Run the Web Version

-Just open `web-version/index.html` in your browser.
+Just open `web-version/index.html` in your browser after cloning this repo to your system.

 Or view the live site here:
 [![View Website](https://img.shields.io/badge/View-Website-brightgreen)](https://nischayabeniwal.github.io/password-strength-checker/web-version/)